Efficacy of targeted deworming confirmed

 A long-term study confirms the success of so-called surveillance deworming protocols in slowing down the development of resistance in internal parasites in horses.

 “Fecal egg counts are a diagnostic methodology allowing us to identify horses that are in real need of treatment,” says Thomas Geurden, DVM, PhD, with Zoetis, which funded the research.
-“The benefit of this diagnosis as a decision for treatment over blanket, whole-herd treatments has been described before and is included in best practice guidelines.
-This is the first study where the results of such a follow-up were combined with predictive modeling to evaluate the impact of the changes in treatment schedule on resistance development.”
+The benefits of this approach have previously been documented.
+But, he says, “this is the first study where the results of such a follow-up were combined with predictive modeling to evaluate the impact of the changes in treatment schedule on resistance development.”

 The fecal egg count data was entered into a database, along with information about the individual horses and local weather patterns.
 This information was then imported into a cyathostomin (small strongyle) life-cycle model to evaluate the effects of the new treatment program on pressure for resistance, compared to the previous high-frequency treatment schedule.

-The data showed that treating the entire herd four to six times a year led to parasite resistance two to three times faster than less frequent deworming (targeted deworming) driven by fecal egg count tests.
+The data showed that treating the entire herd four to six times a year led to parasite resistance two to three times faster than less frequent deworming driven by fecal egg count tests.
 Furthermore, there was no increase in parasitic disease over the three-year period in either group.

-Geurden says that although this study was conducted in Belgium, which has a moderate climate, the findings are applicable in other parts of the world.
+Geurden says that although this study was conducted in Belgium, the findings are applicable in other parts of the world.
 “Each climate, microclimate and management system can bring specific infection dynamics,” he says.
 “In the [study] model, for example, a clear distinction is made between moderate climates, tropical climates and arid climates.
 They do have an impact and are indeed a key driver for transmission dynamics.
 The take-home message is that it is always beneficial to invest into understanding the baseline infection level for the animals or the herd, and to adapt the treatment schedule to the needs identified.”

 Reference: Three-year study to evaluate an anthelmintic treatment regimen with reduced treatment frequency in horses on two study sites in Belgium,” Veterinary Parasitology, October 2021